irfandeen/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder
    2. Open the terminal and navigate to the folder.
    3. Type `java -jar LogJob.jar` and press enter.
-   4. Adjust the terminal size as necessary to prevent the text from wrapping.
+   4. Maximise the terminal size to prevent the text from wrapping.
    5. Test the commands below to ensure the application is working as expected.

 ### Getting Help